AMSA Connect is currently experiencing higher than anticipated call volumes. If your call is not urgent, please email amsaconnect@amsa.gov.au

 42. At least once a year the Committee will review this Charter and provide to the Board for approval.

-43. This Charter will be published on the AMSA website when approved by the Board and in each AMSA Annual Report.
+43. This Charter will be published on the AMSA website when approved by the Board and a direct link to this Charter will be included in each AMSA Annual Report.